-I want to run the race before me - not anyone else’s – so when this life is done, I will know with confidence that I have fought the good fight and raced well.
+I want to run the race before me – not anyone else’s – so when this life is done, I will know with confidence that I have fought the good fight and raced well, whatever that looks like.
 What about you?

 It’s your life, are you running it?
 How can I help you run it?